India picks Israel's Spike anti-tank missile over U.S. Javelin - source

-India will buy at least 8,000 Spike missiles and more than 300 launchers in a deal worth 32 billion rupees ($525 million), the source said after a meeting of India's Defence Acquisition Council.
+India will buy at least 8,000 Spike missiles and more than 300 launchers in a deal worth 32 billion rupees (326.26 million pounds), the source said after a meeting of India's Defence Acquisition Council.

 Prime Minister Narendra Modi's five-month-old government wants to clear a backlog of defence orders and boost India's firepower, amid recent border tensions with China and heavy exchanges of fire with Pakistan across the Kashmiri frontier.